jdeschamps/EMU/README.md

 ## Easier Micro-manager User interface (EMU)

-EMU is a plugin for [Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) aimed at loading reconfigurable user interfaces.
+EMU is a plugin for [Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) aimed at loading easily reconfigurable and transferable user interfaces.

 ### Motivation for EMU